Charlotte Amalie of Hesse-Wanfried: Issue

-Husbands involvement in the Hungarian War of Independence
+Husband's involvement in the Hungarian War of Independence

 The mother-in-law of Charlotte, Ilona Zrinyi and her husband Imre Thököly had been involved in the Kuruc rebellions against the Habsburg army in Upper Hungary.
 When Habsburg General Heisler was captured by Thököly, a prisoner exchange was arranged, and Ilona joined her husband in Transylvania.
 In 1699, however, after the Treaty of Karlowitz was signed, both spouses, having found themselves on the losing side, had to go into exile in the Ottoman Empire.
 Because of this Rákóczi remained in Vienna under the Emperor's supervision.
 Her husband started to resent both the emperors involvement in his life but also the way the Hungarian nobility was not allowed to govern their own country.

-Together with other Hungarian nobles who felt the same way, Francis II planned an uprising in 1701, but he and his allies were betrayed and he was arrested in at his castle at Gross-Scharosch on 18 April 1701; he did not flee, because he did not want to leave Charlotte Amalie, who was ill.
+Together with other Hungarian nobles who felt the same way, Francis II planned an uprising in 1701, but he and his allies were betrayed and he was arrested at his castle at Gross-Scharosch on 18 April 1701; he did not flee, because he did not want to leave Charlotte Amalie, who was ill.